Why grass stays brown? Is that comparable to why water takes so long to boil? Are you watching it too closely?

 Also, consider investigating the advantages of using organic fertilizers and other practices that will build up the overall health and fertility of the soil and thus the lawn.
 Read more about this in the article on Organic Lawn Fertilizer.

 This should give you a head start on correcting your wayward lawn.
-For any situation that isn’t covered in this article to explain why grass stays brown, you are welcome to contact me for a free personal evaluation.
-Use the “contact me” button at the top of the page.
-Before doing that, however, check out our new resources below, The FAQ Section on Brown Grass.
+For any situation that isn’t covered in this article, check out our new resources below, The FAQ Section on Brown Grass.

 (Editor’s note: the following questions are actual submissions from readers.
 They may be edited to improve clarity.
 Names are withheld for privacy.
 Opinions of readers may not be documented or factual.)